ZhuXiaoBing-cn/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-webapp/README.md

 9. click **Grant admin consent for...**.![Grant permission](docs/image-granted-permission.png "Grant permission")
 10. Finally.![Final](docs/image-final.png "Final")

-See [Register app or web API], [Grant scoped permission] for more information about the Web APP.
+See [Register app or web api], [Grant scoped permission] for more information about the Web APP.

 #### Configure groups for sign in user
 In order to try the authorization action with this sample with minimum effort, [configure the user and groups in Azure Active Directory], configure the user with `group1`.